CabboShiba/KeyAuth-Server-Emulator/README.md

 # KeyAuthServerEmulator

 With this LocalHost Server (C#), you can emulate almost every features from KeyAuth Original Client.
+It uses API V1.0.

 # How it works

-- First of all, it will intercepts KeyAuth.Win Requests from a Program.
+- First of all, it will intercepts https://KeyAuth.Win/api/1.0 Requests from a Program.

 - After, it bruteforces the Secret through a list of Strings provided by the user (if you already know the secret, you can use it, without using the bruteforcer).